metal-crow/Dark-Souls-PvP-AI/README.md

 square and triangle: 0x00000003
 cross: 0x00000004
 circle: 0x00000008
+l1: 0x000000010
+r1: 0x000000020

 TODO:
+  must lock camera(x and y pos and rotation), rotation x set to PI
+  another animation id is the second swing

   Find SubAnimation (when hitbox is created).
 Found one that works for r1's, but not r2's.
   Find location of where exactly weapon is.
   Find range of weapons(hitbox size,bows,etc)